abajwa-hw/nifi-service-clustered/README.md

     ![Image](../master/screenshots/nifi-instantiate-template.png?raw=true)

     - Select 'Twitter dashboard' and click Add

+  - Open the process group by double clicking on the box that appeared on the canvas with title "Twitter Dashboard"

   - Configure GetTwitter processor
     - Right click on 'GetTwitter' processor (near top) and click Configure
       - Under Properties: